Meleagrista/py-spotify-unwrapped/README.md

 This project tries to generate a monthly _wrapped_ experience inspired by **Spotify’s** official year-in-review.
 By analyzing your personal listening data, it generates a visual summary of your music habits each month, closely mirroring the style and layout of Spotify's own recap.

 ## Project Status
 Originally developed as a challenge within a strict timeframe, the implementation is quite rough.
 However, several solutions were considered and documented.
-I may return to the project in the future to refine and improve it further
+I may return to the project in the future to refine and improve it further.

 > [!IMPORTANT]
 > Although the project meets its original objective, the current implementation is highly inefficient.
 It demands significant processing time and relies on a rigid template, which results in a mediocre final output.